Machów, Tarnobrzeg

-Machów is the southern part of the city of Tarnobrzeg in Podkarpackie Voivodeship, southeastern Poland.
-Before 1976 it was a separate village.
-The first settlements in the area are dated to between the 6th and 8th centuries.
+Machów is a dzielnica within the city of Tarnobrzeg in Podkarpackie Voivodeship, southeastern Poland.
+Comprising the southern part of the city, before 1976 Machów was a separate village.
+The first settlements in the area have been dated to between the 6th and 8th centuries.

-Between the 1950s and 1990s it was famous as a center of production of sulfur (Siarkopol).
-The old mine Machowski Reservoir was created in the 2000's.
+Between the 1950s and 1990s it was famous as a center of production of sulfur, with Siarkopol operating an open cast mine nearby until 1992.
+In 2010, after sixteen years of remediation works, the old mine site was inundated to form Lake Tarnobrzeg.